jawhite04/project-wordle/README.md

 # Word Game

+> No Copilot, no ChatGPT, just Google. -John

 ## Joy of React, Project I

 In this project, we'll recreate a popular online word game, Wordle: